-And what about golf?
+What about golf. in Tyrol?
 Golf definitely belongs in this list and what a great golf destination Tyrol is!
 Not very well known to many European golfers yet, but golf in Austria is absolutely recommended.

 The great quality golf courses, the hotels and all of the other activities are already there.
 The great hospitality of the Austrians and high quality service has been known by millions of tourists for years.
 In short, this region deserves more attention as a golf destination.
 This is why many golf courses in Tyrol cooperate with courses in the equally beautiful region of SalzburgerLand, under the umbrella of Golf Alpin.